lmendo/MATLABaccidents/README.md

 **Medium:** Too many things on png

-One cornu was good, by why not just put more?
+One Cornu was good, but why not just put more?

 # yarn